W-J-Knight/Learn-useState-in-15-minutes/README.md

 6. Put arrow function inside the useState when call to set the display value.At git commit 9ac2536.

 7. Use function inside  useState large complex variable.At git commit 07b5a9c.

+8. Use two state differents in App.js.
+At git commit 1a27a5c.